 That is comparable to an irresponsible player who expects to come out as a winner whether they win or lose the game: They win whenever they get what they want.
-But they also win whenever they don't, because in that case the other is the culprit, and as a result, the victim "requires" compensation.
+But they also win whenever they don't, because in that case the other is the culprit, the persecutor, and as a result, the victim "requires" compensation.
 With this psychological strategy, this unconscious trick, anyone who feels that they are the victim seek or conquer two prizes:

 1 - On the one hand, they feel free from the responsibility and obligation to address, adapt, change, and take a stand against various moral, emotional and/or practical dilemmas, with all the "trouble" and the impact that these options might have.
 In other words, they avoid confronting the truth.
 They avoid dealing with conflicts, naming what they need and defending their decision.

 For these reasons, we have a spontaneous tendency when significant tension comes in the relationship, to unconsciously seek the position of the victim, the mistaken fellow, the misunderstood partner.
 The position of the victim is more comfortable and requires less effort, as mentioned above.
 This has a large effect that is far from negligible, especially when the relationship turns into a power game.